sebastianbergmann/phpunit-documentation-english/src/installation.rst

 MacPorts
 """"""""

-If you use MacPorts, then the following command will install PHP 8.1:
+The following command will install PHP 8.1 with MacPorts:

 .. code::